 Grok says that each of his attempts to replace western technology brought more frustration.
 "Last year, when I was lying over a heating grate in my cardboard box, I realized I was merely a pawn of western industrialists.
 Like the developing world, I had been seduced and entrapped by their addictive steam and cardboard technology."

 Over the last year, Grok continued to cleanse his personal life of western culture and technology.
 While he is "not quite there yet," he said he is finally happy in his 8' by 4' by 4' dirt cave along the banks of the Charles River.

-"Finally, I have broken the cycle of oppression," he said, violently hacking up a thick clot of blood-streaked mucus.
-He refused an offer to contact medical assistance.
-Noting that "western medicine is merely a front for the hegemonic pharmaceutical industry," Grok applied another leech to his chest.
+"Finally, I have broken the cycle of oppression," he says, violently hacking up a thick clot of blood-streaked mucus.
+He refuses my offer to contact medical assistance.
+Noting that "western medicine is merely a front for the hegemonic pharmaceutical industry," Grok applies another leech to his chest.

-"Like the indigenous peoples, I have everything I need here," said Grok.
+"Like the indigenous peoples, I have everything I need here," says Grok.
 "Especially stray dogs."